mathewjustin/DesignPatternsAndAbhyasas/README.md

-## These notes are handwritten from paid videos.
-Worth the read
+## These notes have been meticulously transcribed from premium video content and YouTube sources.
+There's no need for you to invest your resources in YouTube or other platforms—I've taken care of that for you.
 # DesignPatternsAndAbhyasas2023

 ## How https works and what is .cer certificate?